meg768/homey-socket.io/README.md

 # Homey Socket IO
 Adds support for socket.io to Homey.

 This app for Homey exposes all devices to socket.io.
+Below is a small example how to listen to a sensor and turning on/off a lamp.

 ````javascript